Eman Markovic

-Eman Markovic (Marković; born 8 May 1999) is a Norwegian footballer who plays as a winger for Swedish Allsvenskan club IFK Göteborg.
+Eman Markovic (Marković; born 8 May 1999) is a Norwegian professional footballer who plays as a winger for Polish Ekstraklasa club GKS Katowice.

 Club career

 Zrinjski Mostar

-On 1 June 2018, Markovic signed his first professional 2-year contract with Premier League of Bosnia and Herzegovina club HŠK Zrinjski Mostar.
+On 1 June 2018, Markovic signed his first professional 2-year contract with Bosnian Premier League club Zrinjski Mostar.

-He made his league debut for Zrinjski on 5 August 2018 in a 2–0 away loss against FK Željezničar Sarajevo.
+He made his league debut for Zrinjski on 5 August 2018 in a 2–0 away loss to Željezničar.

-He scored his first goal for Zrinjski in a 1–0 win against FK Krupa on 30 November 2018.
-Markovic decided to leave Zrinjski on 8 July 2019.
+He scored his first goal for Zrinjski in a 1–0 win over Krupa on 30 November 2018.
+Markovic left Zrinjski on 8 July 2019.

 International career

 Born in Norway, Markovic is of Bosnian descent.
 He represented the Norway national under-19 football team in the 2018 UEFA European Under-19 Championship after the team qualified for the tournament for the first time since 2005, with Markovic scoring 4 goals in the qualifiers.

 He scored two goals at the final tournament, including one in a 3–0 win against England which gave Norway a spot in the 2019 FIFA U-20 World Cup, the first time the country qualified for it since 1993.